Monarch (comics): Captain Atom

-In Superman/Batman #6, Captain Atom is blasted to the Wildstorm Universe for the Captain Atom: Armageddon storyline.
+In Superman/Batman #6, Captain Atom is blasted to the WildStorm universe for the Captain Atom: Armageddon storyline.
 He returns to the DC Universe during Infinite Crisis, in the Superman/Batman series, and at the end of the miniseries.

-During the time period of the 2006 "One Year Later" storylines, Atom is revealed to be contained by the modern day Atomic Knights inside a secret S.H.A.D.E. facility in Blüdhaven, and used to administer radiation treatments to metahumans.
-Later, in 2008's Countdown, it was revealed that the changes that were to befall Captain Atom in this period were due to the actions of Solomon, one of the newly-born Monitors who attacks Captain Atom almost as soon as he arrives back to New Earth from the Wildstorm Universe and damages his alien metal shell, causing him to leak dangerous amounts of radiation.
+During the "One Year Later" storyline (2006), Atom is revealed to be contained by the modern day Atomic Knights inside a secret S.H.A.D.E. facility in Blüdhaven, and used to administer radiation treatments to metahumans.
+Later, in 2008's Countdown, it was revealed that the changes that were to befall Captain Atom in this period were due to the actions of Solomon, one of the newly-born Monitors who attacks Captain Atom almost as soon as he arrives back to New Earth from the WildStorm Universe and damages his metal shell, causing him to leak dangerous amounts of radiation.

-The Knights fit Atom with an updated version of the Monarch armor in order to contain the radiation leaking from his breached skin.
+The Knights fit Atom with an updated version of the Monarch armor to contain the radiation leaking from his breached skin.
 Captain Atom awakens and breaks free of the facility.
 He then apparently kills the rampaging Major Force by absorbing his energy, and, after the city has been evacuated, triggers a vast explosion, completely obliterating what was left of Blüdhaven.
 His mental condition was unknown at that time.

-Found by Kyle Rayner in the Bleed, a slightly paranoid Captain Atom, still in the Monarch armor, went to the Bleed to avoid the Monitors' gaze and expanded his knowledge of the apparently rediscovered multiverse.

 Captain Atom is first referred to as Monarch by Dan DiDio in an interview for Wizard magazine.